edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Keyword.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01007299
-Comments: A significant word, part of word or phrase that is used to enable indexing of or searching within a textual repository, such as a product catalogue or library.
+rdfs:comment | A significant word, part of word or phrase that is used to enable indexing of or searching within a textual repository, such as a product catalogue or library. edi3:cefactBusinessProcess | In All Contexts

 Properties: